New York City Police Inspector Anthony Bologna made quite an impression on me the first time I met him. And not a favorable one.

 Why should you care?

 I was sitting in the newsroom of the Des Moines Register in 2012 when I got a call from an old-timer named Richard Eggers.
-He had a ridiculous tale about being fired by Wells Fargo for putting a cardboard cutout of a dime in a washing machine 50 years earlier.

 Calls from scorned workers are pretty common these days – thanks to all the corporate layoffs – and I toyed with the idea of brushing Eggers off.
 Instead, I spent a couple days I couldn’t spare checking his story out.
 I not only discovered it was true, but that the same thing was happening to thousands of call center employees across the nation.